Detox Do’s and Don’ts

 • Dandelion Extract: The root of the common dandelion weed has been used traditionally by herbalists for supporting the liver.
 It is widely accepted that dandelion extract may help increase the flow of bile, which carries toxins out of the body.
 This is a critical stage of detoxification.

-• Alpha Lipoic Acid: ALA is often referred to as the ‘universal antioxidant’.That’s because it is both fat- and water-soluble, allowing it to enter all parts of the cell to neutralise free radicals.
-This is important because toxins are stored in fat cells.
-It’s can also help regenerate vitamin E, vitamin C and – critical to your liver function – glutathione.
+• Alpha Lipoic Acid: ALA is often referred to as the ‘universal antioxidant’.That’s because it is both fat- and water-soluble, allowing it to enter all parts of the cell to neutralise Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals….
+This is important because toxins are stored in There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… cells.
+It’s can also help regenerate What it does: Acts as an antioxidant, protecting cells from damage, including against cancer.
+Helps body use oxygen, preventing blood clots, thrombosis, atherosclerosis.
+Improves wound…, What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… and – critical to your liver function – glutathione.

 You also need 5 grams of glutamine a day, which not only supports liver detoxifcation but also feeds the digestive tract to support gut integrity which means less load on the liver since the gut is the vital barrier into the body.